Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 ---

 In [part 1](http://jcjc-dev.com/2016/04/08/reversing-huawei-router-1-find-uart/)
-we found a debug UART port that gave us access to a linux shell.
+we found a debug UART port that gave us access to a Linux shell.
 At this point we've got the same access to the router that a developer would use to debug issues, control the system, etc.